Bridgetek/python-bt82x-dev/README.md

 | 9 | GND  | Signal GND for SPI |
 | 10 | GND  | Signal GND for SPI |

+Additional methods for connecting an SPI bus can reference this table to connect to BT82x boards.

 #### MPSSE Cables

 For an MPSSE cable use the MPSSE SPI connections as per [Application Note AN_188](https://ftdichip.com/wp-content/uploads/2020/07/AN_188_C232HM_MPSSE_Cable_in_USB_to_SPI-Interface.pdf).